TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 ::::::

-The matrix $A$ is an example of what is called an upper triangular matrix.
+The matrix $A$ is an example of what is called an upper-triangular matrix.

 ::::::{prf:definition}
 :label: Dfn:DetCofactors:TriangularMatrix

-A square matrix $A$ is called an **upper triangular matrix**, if all the elements below the diagonal are $0$.
+A square matrix $A$ is called an **upper-triangular matrix**, if all the elements below the diagonal are $0$.
-Formally, for an upper triangular matrix we have
+Formally, for an upper-triangular matrix we have

 $$
 a_{ij} = 0 \quad \text{if} \quad i > j.
 $$

-In the same manner we can define **lower triangular matrices**.
+In the same manner we can define **lower-triangular matrices**.

-A **triangular matrix** is a matrix that is either an upper triangular or a lower triangular matrix.
+A **triangular matrix** is a matrix that is either an upper-triangular matrix or a lower-triangular matrix.

 ::::::

-Note that a diagonal matrix is both upper and lower triangular.
+Note that a diagonal matrix is both an upper-triangular matrix and a lower-triangular matrix.

 The property we hinted at in {prf:ref}`Ex:DetCofactors:Triangular` is captured in the following proposition.